flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 - **32 KB L1 cache**, split into 16 KB for instructions and 16 KB for data.
 - **64 KB** of general-purpose memory.
 This is where the MeP CPU executes its main program.
 - A **DMA controller** for transferring between internal and external memory.
-- An **'Image Processing' co-processor** that executes 64-bit SIMD instructions.
+- An **'Image Processing' co-processor** named 'IVC2' that executes 64-bit SIMD instructions.
 It can operate different packs of data, from eight 8-bit integers to two 32-bit ones.
+  - The IVC2 provides two 256-bit accumulator registers, which combined with other capabilities, it allows to compute two operations at the same time.

 The cluster also features **256 KB of L2 cache**, but its main selling point is found in its instruction set, which is based on the **Very Long Instruction Word (VLIW) model**.
 Essentially, a single line can encode multiple instructions at once.
 In the case of Venezia, three instructions (two for the image coprocessor and one for the CPU) [@cpu-berkeley_dsp].
 This requires a very clever compiler capable of packing instructions efficiently, however.

+#### A curious rendition {.tab}

 Interestingly enough, CPU designers once experimented with VLIW implementations back in the 90s when it was thought to be the future of mainstream CPUs.
 This led to Broadcom's Firepath, the Transmeta Crusoe and, of course, the Intel Itanium - to name a few.
 However, the concept didn't gain traction outside particular uses, as the resulting benchmarks proved disappointing.
 Thus, interests soon shifted to other parallelism techniques, such as [out-of-order execution](playstation-2#tab-1-1-outperforming-success), which transferred the burden back to the CPU.

 Be as it may, Venezia is only accessible through an abstract API called 'Codec Engine' [@cpu-venezia], which implements different kinds of image and audio encoding/decoding tasks.

-#### AVC Decoder {.tab}

-Next, we've got the **AVC Decoder**.
-This is a relatively simpler DSP that, as the name indicates, only does one job: decompress video data encoded with 'Advanced Video Coding' (AVC) [@cpu-onscripter].

-The decoder then outputs an uncompressed stream the GPU understands.
+For instance, there's an **AVC decoding** command that decompresses video data encoded with 'Advanced Video Coding' (AVC) [@cpu-onscripter] and outputs an uncompressed stream the GPU understands.

 ### Memory available {.tabs-close}